josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Other Policies {#other-policies}

-The Board shall develop additional policies for the LLC, convering Directors, employees, and contractors, concerning issues such as:
+The Board shall develop additional policies for the LLC as necessary, convering Directors, employees, and contractors, concerning issues such as:

 * Acceptance of gifts and other non-cash compensation;